 How to Write a Persuasive Essay - Step by Step Guide

 Moreover, a combination of thorough research work and a correct word choice makes up a good persuasive argument.
 Such a type of writing is a mixture of modern life.
-It is found in the form of blogs, advertisements, editorials, and speeches.
+It is found in the form of blogs, advertisements, and speeches.

-A persuasive essay is a type of essay where a writer chooses a position and convinces the audience about it.
+It is a type of essay where a writer chooses a position and convinces the audience about it.
 Such a particular point of view is supported by strong evidence throughout the body of the essay.

 Similarly, the following aspects are required to write a good persuasive essay.